A Parish within North East Hampshire Pastoral Area

 In 2016, after Formation at the Maryvale Institute and St Mary's College Oscott in Birmingham, Craig Aburn was ordained to the Sacred Order of Deacon on Saturday 2nd July in St John's Cathedral, Portsmouth by Bishop Philip Egan.

-In December 2016, Ansel D'Mello (Deacon Tony's son) was ordained as a (transitional) Deacon at St John's Seminary in Wonersh and ordained to the Sacred Priesthood for our Diocese by Bishop Philip Egan in St John's Cathedral on Sunday 25th June 2017.
+In December 2016, Ansel D'Mello (Deacon Tony's son) was ordained as a (transitional) Deacon at St John's Seminary in Wonersh and ordained to the Sacred Priesthood for our Diocese by Bishop Philip Egan in St John's Cathedral on Sunday 25th June 2017, both alongside Robert Stewart, our future parish priest.
 Fr Ansel celebrated his First Sunday Mass on Sunday 2nd July 2017 in St Joseph's Church, assisted by Deacon Tony and Deacon Craig.

 Fr Chris Whelan left us in September 2017 after he was appointed Parish Priest of St Joseph's Basingstoke.